ChadSki/Quickbeam/bin/readme.md

-# halolib.py
+# Nimbus

-Halolib is a library for Python 3 which provides scriptable editing of Halo mapfiles, either on disk or in Halo's memory.
-Halolib is compatible with Halo 1 PC on Windows.
+Nimbus is a library for Python 3 which provides scriptable editing of Halo mapfiles, either on disk or in Halo's memory.
+Nimbus is compatible with Halo 1 PC on Windows.

 ## Usage